plingplingshiny/tp/docs/UserGuide.md

 Deletes the specified person from the address book.

-Format: `delete INDEX`
+Format: `delete INDEX` or `delete n/NAME [n/NAME]... [confirm/yes]`

-* Deletes the person at the specified `INDEX`.
+* Deletes the person at the specified `INDEX`, or by the specified `NAME`(s).
 * The index refers to the index number shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​
+The index **must be a positive integer** 1, 2, 3, …​
+* For deletion by name, the name must match exactly.
+* When deleting multiple persons by name, add `confirm/yes` to confirm the deletion.
+* If deleting more than one person without confirmation, the app will prompt for confirmation.

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `delete n/John Doe` deletes the person named John Doe.
+* `delete n/John Doe n/Jane Smith confirm/yes` deletes both John Doe and Jane Smith.

 ### Clearing all entries : `clear`